Dungeons-of-dragons/Robot-car.-/README.md

 **Never create a PR to `main` directly.
 Even the branch protection rules wont let you, just dont.**

 PR's that are being merged to main must have been reviewed by at least one person and must always come from `develop` branch.
 For more understanding about this contribution workflow you may refer to [this article](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 The main reason we are implementing these strict workflows is so that the `main` branch can never have breaking changes or it should always have the latest working version of the firmware.

+## Setup
+Follow the instructions on the book getting started with the RP2040 to complete the setup regardless of your OS.
+Although it is recommended to do development on Linux ultimately, you have sovereign choice.